 What is an Acceptable Damp Meter Reading?

 The straightforward answer to this is it depends!
 As we said above, variances in damp meter readings occur for many reasons which is why a qualified leak detection engineer will understand this, it it is an essential skill in finding water leaks.
 Therefore, when asked ‘what is a bad damp meter reading?’ the answer is the same.
 Various things come into play on this.
-We explain this more in our article looking at damp causes.
+We explain this more in our article looking at damp causes and similarly our guide to cold spots.

 Things that can affect Damp Meter Readings